Spots colocalization (ComDet)

 After detection is finished ComDet marks detected particles with rectangles of their own channel colour and colocalized particles in yellow:

-New in 0.3.6: For two channels detection, there are two new options: "Detect in channel 1(2), quantify in channel 2(1)".
-In this case detection of spots will be done only in the first specified channel.
+For two channels detection, there are three options: "Detect in both channels independently" or "Detect in channel 1(2), quantify in channel 2(1)".
+In last two cases, detection of spots will be done only in the first specified channel.
 For the other channel, same spots intensities would be quantified over the same area as in the "detection" channel (whether there is a spot there or not).

 Also only ROI detection mode (as described above) works in this case.